Legislative Assembly of Ontario: Lawmaking

+Formal exercise of authority

+Like the Canadian federal government, Ontario government operates as a Westminster-style parliamentary government.
+As a fundamental principle of Westminster parliamentary democracy, the concept of responsible government is at the core of the government's legitimacy.
+The Premier of Ontario, their cabinet as a collective and ministers individually are accountable to the legislature, and may only remain in office with the support of the legislature.
+In most cases, a new premier emerges to form a new government, formally called a ministry, by nature of being the leader of the party that have won the largest number of seats in the legislature in a general election, or by having secured the leadership of the largest party midway through a parliamentary term.
+Only twice in Ontario history, in 1871 and 1985, did transition of power occur immediately following the adoptions of motion of no confidence.
+In both instances the incumbent governments failed at the earliest opportunity available to opposition to test the government's command of confidence after a general election.

+The British North America Act assigned jurisdiction over specific policy areas exclusively to either the federal government or the provincial government.
+On matters under provincial jurisdiction, the Government of Ontario exercises its authorities independently from the federal government of Canada and is accountable only to the legislature.

+Governing in practice

-In accordance with the traditions of the Westminster system, most laws originate in the provincial cabinet (government bills) and are passed by the legislature after multiple rounds of debate and decision-making.
-Backbench legislators may introduce private legislation (private-member bills) or amend bills presented to the legislature by cabinet, playing an integral role in scrutinizing bills both at the debate as well as committee stages.
+Most laws originate in the provincial cabinet (government bills) and are passed by the legislature after multiple rounds of debate and decision-making.
+Backbench legislators may introduce private legislation (private-member bills) or amend bills presented to the legislature by cabinet, playing a role in scrutinizing bills both at the debate as well as committee stages.

 In the Ontario legislature, this confrontation provides much of the material for Oral Questions and Members' Statements.
 Legislative scrutiny of the executive is also at the heart of much of the work carried out by the Legislature's Standing Committees, which are made up of ordinary backbenchers.

 A member's day will typically be divided among participating in the business of the House, attending caucus and committee meetings, speaking in various debates, or returning to his or her constituency to address the concerns, problems and grievances of constituents.
 Depending on personal inclination and political circumstances, some Members concentrate most of their attention on House matters while others focus on constituency problems, taking on something of an ombudsman's role in the process.

-Finally, it is the task of the legislature to provide the personnel of the executive.
-As already noted, under responsible government, ministers of the Crown are expected to be Members of the Assembly.
-When a political party comes to power it will usually place its more experienced parliamentarians into the key cabinet positions, where their parliamentary experience may be the best preparation for the rough and tumble of political life in government.